fdazen/fda-documentation/rooms_set_up.md

  ##**Order Room Types**

- You can decide the order in which your room types are displayed on your Tape Chart with just one click, rather than having them organized in random order.
+ You can decide the order in which your room types are displayed on your Tape Chart with just one click.

  - In the Admin Settings, click on the blue link **Order Room Types** under section _Rooms_: